 The Japan-based company is known for manufacturing motorcycles, snowmobiles, home appliances, electronics, and — perhaps most importantly — musical equipment.
 In fact, musical equipment is where the company started, first releasing a reed organ in 1887 and later offering pianos, synthesizers, drums, brass instruments, woodwind instruments, and guitars.

 Yamaha is also very well known for its electric and acoustic guitars.
 Actually, it has become one of the most iconic guitar brands overall.
 Yamaha acoustic guitars have an almost cult-like following in some circles, thanks to prominent use from singer-songwriters and performers like Elliott Smith, Billy Corgan, and many others.
 The company expects to be quite busy over the next few years (1).

-If your knee-jerk reaction is to think of Yamaha acoustic guitars as cheap (or beginner) instruments, you wouldn’t necessarily be wrong.
 However, you might be blown away by the high-end quality and playability of these Yamaha acoustics.

 If you’re a beginner looking to get into playing and want something that’s built well, sounds great, and won’t break the bank, Yamaha acoustic guitars are a great pick.
 If you don’t know where to begin (Dreadnought?
 Classical?
 12 string?
 Jumbo?), we can help you choose a beginner guitar.

 The company also offers their Player Port mobile app that includes a free tuner, tips, resources, articles, and more.
 If you’re a more experienced player who wants to try something new, this company has something for you, too.